 Since June 2022, further to ongoing redevelopment scenarios or arbitrages anticipated on the Baldi property, the debt service coverage ratio covenant criteria in respect of the financing on the Baldi property has not been met.

-This occurred because the REIT cannot simultaneously maintain minimum occupancy requirements of the covenants and vacate the building to fulfill redevelopment plans.
-Consequently, the Baldi mortgage loan has been classified as a \$4,555 current liability on the balance sheet as at June 30, 2024.
+In Q3 2024, the REIT withdrew \$381 from the restricted cash account set aside to meet the coverage criteria with the financing bank for the Sablière property effectively putting the REIT in breach of its financing covenant as at September 30, 2024.
+This occurred because the REIT cannot simultaneously maintain the minimum occupancy requirements of the covenants and vacate the Baldi and Sablière buildings to fulfill redevelopment plans.
+Consequently, the Baldi mortgage loan has been classified as a \$4,448 current liability on the balance sheet as at September 30, 2024 and the \$13,084 Sablière mortgage loan has been set out as a current liability pursuant to an asset held for sale presentation.

-Throughout the periods in which the occupancy covenant for Baldi has been breached, the REIT has been in communication with the lenders to refinance some of the loans and mitigate the breached covenants.
+Throughout the periods in which the covenant for Baldi and Sablière have been breached, the REIT has been in communication with the lenders to update them on plans to sell the properties and repay the debt or otherwise mitigate the breached covenants.
 Although there has been no evidence that would indicate that either of the lenders intend to call the principal on the loans despite the breach of covenants, the lenders may enforce their rights and the applicable loan amounts may become immediately due and payable.
-See "Risks and Uncertainties" in this MD&A.
+See "Risks and Uncertainties" in this MD&A. Given the ongoing discussion for the sale of Sablière at a price that would allow for the full repayment of the loan early in 2025, Management assumes that the Sablière financing bank will not call the repayment of the loan.